 Additional information about Libby/Overdrive and Palace Project is available on the Our Collection page, including detailed information about the databases and guides on how to use them.
-Otherwise, just download their app from your device's app store and follow the app's instruction to gain access.
+Otherwise, just download their app from your device's app store and follow the app's instructions to gain access.
 To see other e-book databases that don't require a library card, scroll down this page.

 Sites to Help You Figure Out What to Read Next

 Gnooks - Discover New Books